Underwater photography: Snoot

 A snoot is a tube used to direct the illumination from the flash or other light source to a very restricted area, strongly illuminating the area of focus and leaving the surroundings relatively dark.
 It is used to selectively illuminate the subject to give dark backgrounds and a brightly lit subject.
 It is easier to use if the flash has an integral modeling light so the photographer can see how the illumination will be distributed during exposure.
 A snoot with the opening placed close to the subject at an angle can virtually eliminate backscatter.

 Modeling lights

 A modeling light is a low intensity light used to compose the picture when flash is intended for illumination.
 It allows a better view of the subject for focusing and framing the shot, but does not provide enough light to interfere with the flash illumination.
-Some flash units have integral modeling lights, otherwise a diffuse low power dive light may work well for close up work.
+Some flash units have integral modeling lights with an aluminum funnel and flash unit to direct the angle in which the light is exerted in. otherwise a diffuse low power dive light may work well for close up work.